mtuomiko/packlister-backend/README.md

 ### Containerized

+The image is built using [`Dockerfile`](Dockerfile). [jib](https://github.com/GoogleContainerTools/jib) would probably make a lot more sense for building the image but render.com deployment forces our hand.

 File [`.env.dev`](.env.dev) has an example of needed env vars for running the image.
-Database host (example used `host.docker.internal`) might vary depending on your setup.
+Database host (example uses `host.docker.internal`) might vary depending on your setup.

 Example commands using docker

-* build image `docker build -t packlister .` (remember to build the jar beforehand)
+* build image `docker build -t packlister .` (remember to build the fat JAR beforehand)
 * run `docker run --rm -it -p 8080:8080 --env-file ./.env.dev packlister`